chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 **Comment**
 My lab has no good data for this.
 This query will show the percentage of each of the major things we are looking for.
-The idea here is to look and make sure applications actually have the desired protections where it be from a compliant device or MFA.
+The idea here is to look and make sure applications actually have the desired protections whether its from a compliant device or MFA.

 This is what I would expect to see.
 * Every Application is 100% convered by Conditional Access Policies.